zephyr18502/Zephyr_hack/README.md

 Any help and improvement would be highly appreciated

-I would like to dedicate my work to all the hardworking researcher working for the betterment of man-kind and espacially to ptrkrysik/gr-gsm and Oros42/IMSI-catcher, for building the firm foundation on which i have just sprinkled my contribution
+I would like to dedicate my work to all the hardworking researcher working for the betterment of man-kind and especially to ptrkrysik/gr-gsm and Oros42/IMSI-catcher, for building the firm foundation on which i have just sprinkled my contribution

 I wish you good health and God speed.